Human-Animal Conflicts in India: Can We All Coexist?

 Major Conflict Zones and Aftereffects

-The Western Ghats, north-eastern states, and a few other regions in the north are deeply affected by the human-animal conflicts in India.
+The Western Ghats, north-eastern states, and a few other regions in the north are deeply affected by the human-wildlife conflicts in India.
 The conflicts often end in loss of life on both sides.

-The Indian leopard is reclusive by nature, but due to dwindling prey base, habitat loss, and poaching it is increasingly venturing into human habitation.
-There it preys on livestock and pets, and occasionally, it attacks humans.
+The Indian leopard is reclusive by nature, but due to dwindling prey base, habitat loss, and poaching the animal is increasingly venturing into human habitation.
+There it preys on livestock and pets, and occasionally, it attacks humans too.
 The cases of leopards straying into human habitation are mounting in the states of Uttarakhand, Himachal Pradesh, Assam, West Bengal, Karnataka, Maharashtra, and outskirts of Delhi.

 Sundarbans is the hotspot for human deaths by tigers at its highest.
 The largest mangrove in the world, listed under both the World Heritage and the Ramsar conventions, the Sundarbans is home to an estimated 200 tigers.
 With the increasing population in the region, the conflicts are rising.
 Apart from Sundarbans, Kaziranga is also a human-tiger conflict zone.